 Under the Modeling Approach, flow control BMPs are designed to achieve flow control standards using a continuous runoff hydrologic model refer to (refer to Volume 1, Section 5.3).
 Specific modeling requirements are presented in the BMP Sizing or BMP Credits section for each BMP in Chapter 5.
-For detention BMPs the minimum bottom orifice diameter will be too large to meet standard release rates in some scenarios, even with minimal head.
+Note: some projects may manage a smaller portion of the project's new and replaced hard surface area to meet flow control requirements if only Onsite BMPs are used to the maximum extent feasible.
+See Volume 1, Section 5.3.